 Off-grid rural electrification sourced from solar power, and its related skill training and livelihood improvement activities

 Wind power generation plants

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-As of April 2017 1,675 sets of old solar home systems were rehabilitated.
+1,121 new solar home lighting systems have been installed as of April 2017, and 1,675 sets of old solar home systems were rehabilitated.

 |Geographical Location||Chhukha Dzongkhag, Gasa, Lhuentse Dzongkhag, Mongar Dzongkhag, Samdrup Jongkhar, Samtse Dzongkhag, Sarpang Dzongkhag, Trashi Yangste, Trashigang Dzongkhag, Tsimalakha, Tsirang Dzongkhag, Zhemgang Dzongkhag|

 |Environmental Aspects||The initial environmental examination and the resettlement plan were prepared following ADB's Safeguard Policy Statement (2009) and the government's related guidelines, policies, and legislation.|